ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 Volumetric Meshing
 ******************

-PyPrime enables you to have fully automated volume meshing.
-Automeshing enables you to automatically create the volume mesh using the different mesh elements available.
-Auto mesh generates the volume mesh for all computed volumetric regions of the mesh object
+The :class:`AutoMesh <ansys.meshing.prime.AutoMesh>` class enables you to automatically create the volume mesh using different volume meshing algorithms.
+It generates the volume mesh for all computed volumetric regions of the meshed object.
+For example, meshed objects created from the imported geometry.
-(for example, meshed objects created from the imported geometry). :class:`AutoMesh <ansys.meshing.prime.AutoMesh>` provides you with APIs to perform automeshing.
+:func:`AutoMesh.mesh() <ansys.meshing.prime.AutoMesh.mesh>` allows you to perform volume meshing with given meshing parameters.

 --------------------------------------
 Meshing with Second Order Tetrahedrons